expresspigeon/blog/src/content/kb/transactional/transactional-step-by-step.md

 where:

 * XXXXX is your Production Authentication Key
-* 123 is an ID of your template (replace for real value)
+* 123 is an ID of your template (replace with real value)

 .. and the rest of the values should be obvious!